Background pattern

 Asthma

-Your doctor will perform regular check-ups to ensure you are taking the optimal dose of Formodual.
+Your doctor will perform periodic reviews to ensure that you are taking the optimal dose of Formodual.
 Your doctor will always adjust the treatment to the minimum dose that best controls your symptoms.

 Formodual may be prescribed by your doctor in two different ways:

-1. Use Formodual daily to treat your asthma along with a separate "rescue" inhaler to treat a sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing.
+1. Use Formodual daily to treat your asthma along with a separate "rescue" inhaler to treat sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing

-2. Use Formodual daily to treat your asthma and also use Formodual to treat a sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing.
+2. Use Formodual daily to treat your asthma and also use Formodual to treat sudden worsening of asthma symptoms, such as difficulty breathing, wheezing, and coughing

-1. Use of Formodual along with a separate "rescue" inhaler.
+1. Using Formodual with a separate "rescue" inhaler.

 Adults and elderly patients: